-This article features the Quadrant Intersection design, and it’s potential to tame high-speed suburban arterials, so that you can drive slower, but travel faster.
+By Michael Brown, PE, AICP This article features the Quadrant Intersection design, and it’s potential to tame high-speed suburban arterials, so that you can drive slower, but travel faster.
 Opportunities exist at a huge number of “big-box and strip mall” intersections, but very few have been built to date, and none have been built with a Complete Street, Place-making vision.
 Huge untapped potential!
+Can the tortoise win the race?
+Watch this video first, or read the introduction article titled Place-Making Innovative Intersections.
+Please comment or view comments about Quadrant Intersections at the end, and if you like it please share with anyone who might care.
+You can also contact me privately to learn more. |

 A Quadrant Intersection reroutes left-turning traffic on “backage roads,” which eliminates the need for left-turn arrows at the main intersection.
 There may still be left-turn arrows at secondary intersections, but they can usually be integrated with the main signal, and the overall effect is reduced delay.